 The federal and state governments tax salaries for virtually all current students.
 Foreign students may wish to consult an advisor in Payroll or at the I-Center regarding possible tax exemption based on a treaty between the US and their home countries.
-See http://www.stanford.edu/dept/icenter.
+See the following webpage for helpful information: http://icenter.stanford.edu/taxes/tax_info.html.
 Foreign students receiving taxable scholarships or fellowships may claim any applicable treaty exemption by filing the appropriate forms with the Student Financial Services office.